 - Address your letter correctly.
 Be sure you have the correct address and salutation on your letter.
-You can find the address of all of your legislators at UCS’s action center.
+You can find the address of all of your legislators here.
 If sending an email, many offices require you to fill out a webform, rather the send an email to a specific person.
 Following the directions on the website will ensure your letter goes through the proper channels and is read by the appropriate person.

 - Write to the legislators for whom you can vote.
 Elected officials are most interested in your opinions if you are their constituent.
 Occasionally it may be useful to write to committee chairs, even if they do not represent your district or state.

 - Address only one issue per letter.
 Such a letter will have more impact and receive a quicker response than one covering multiple issues.
 If you have professional expertise on the issue you are addressing, be sure to describe it.
 Don’t expect that the aide reading the letter will assume that an ecologist or a physicist (for example) has any expertise related to climate change.